brinkmanlab/IslandCompare/README.md

 ## Installation

+Galaxy must be patched to allow registration of users via the API.
+See [this patch](user_create.patch).
+The visualization plugin must be installed into Galaxy.
+See the [multivis](http://github.com/brinkmanlab/multivis) repo for more information.

 ### Manual
 - Install and configure a [Galaxy](http://github.com/galaxyproject/galaxy) instance.
 The minimum required version is Galaxy 19.09.
+- Download the [workflow](workflow/workflows/IslandCompare_unpacked.ga) and import it via Galaxies web interface.
+- Publicly share the workflow via the workflow settings.
 - Manually install all tools.
 See http://github.com/brinkmanlab/galaxy-tools for instructions.
-- Download the [workflow](workflow/workflows/IslandCompare_unpacked.ga) and import it via Galaxies web interface.
-- Publicly share the workflow via the workflow settings.

 ### Automated
 - Install and configure a [Galaxy](http://github.com/galaxyproject/galaxy) instance.
 The minimum required version is Galaxy 19.09.
-- Git clone http://github.com/brinkmanlab/galaxy-tools into the Galaxy server and add `galaxy-tools/tool_conf.xml` full path to the Galaxy config `tool_config_file:` list
+- Git clone http://github.com/brinkmanlab/galaxy-tools into the Galaxy server and add `galaxy-tools/tool_conf.xml` full path to the Galaxy config `tool_config_file:` list.
 - Install [Ephemeris](https://ephemeris.readthedocs.io/en/latest/installation.html) on your local computer and clone this repo.
 - Also clone http://github.com/brinkmanlab/galaxy-tools locally.
 - Aquire an admin API key from your Galaxy instance, not the master API key.